mattbierner/blog.mattbierner.com/_posts/2017-08-29-anschauung.md

 A good day starts with a good breakfast.
 Matt knew this.
 Everyone knew this.
 It had been proven using science by the Kellogg Company.
 And when you wake up to find that your eyes have fallen out of your head, a good breakfast is only the more essential.

 Matt's preferred workdays breakfast was chocolate granola.
 It was mostly sugar, but then again, most good breakfasts are.
-Chocolate granola was also a good choice since it did not involve knifes, stoves, scalding water, blenders, or any other potential kitchen hazards.
+Chocolate granola was also a good choice since it did not involve knives, stoves, scalding water, blenders, or any other potential kitchen hazards.

 Chocolate granola requires three ingredients: chocolate granola, yogurt, and raspberries.
 The chocolate granola was in the cabinet, the yogurt was in the fridge, and the raspberries were in the freezer.
 Matt resolved to fix this terribly inefficient storage scheme the next chance he had, but first the raspberries.